SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_gspi/readme.md

   - If it is in DMA mode, it waits till the send is completed i.e., transfer complete event is generated.
   - If it is not in DMA mode, it waits till the send is completed i.e., the send count is equal to the number of bytes entered by user \ref sl_si91x_gspi_get_tx_data_count.
   - Now the current_mode enum is updated as TRANSMISSION_COMPLETED.

+> **Note:**
+>
+>- If SSI Slave application is used with GSPI Master application, it is mandatory to enable DMA in SSI Slave application.

 ## Prerequisites/Setup Requirements